 Wiwannihorn - Trittji (Normal Route)

 Wiwannihorn 3001 m is a magnificent mountain exceeding the threshold of 3000 meters - even if only for one meter! - belonging to the Bernese Alps and located above the Rhone Valley, in the Wallis canton, to the North of the village of Ausserberg.
 In detail this granite mountain lies on a chain between the Bietschtal and the Baltschiedertal, South of Bietschhorn, an impressive peak also called "the Matterhorn of the Bernese Alps".
-As well as being a particularly scenic top by virtue of its location right in front of Bietschhorn and the Mischabel range, Wiwannihorn is quite popular in reason of its several technical and well equipped multi-pitch routes leading to the top, amongst which the most famous is probably the Steinadlerroute.
+As well as being a particularly scenic top by virtue of its location right in front of Bietschhorn and the Mischabel range, Wiwannihorn is quite popular in reason of its several technical and well equipped multi-pitch routes leading to the top, amongst which the most famous one is probably the Steinadlerroute.

 Moreover the summit can be climbed via a route that opposes quite moderate difficulty, the interesting Trittji, the standard route.
 A great outing, especially if combined with the descent along the West ridge.